Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

-\begin{customtheorem}[Achievability under a peak power constraint] Suppose Alice's transmitter is subject to the peak power constraint $b$ and Willie's channel is subject to AWGN with power $\sigma^2_w>0$.
-Then Alice can maintain Willie's sum of the probabilities of detection errors $\alpha+\beta\geq 1-\epsilon$ for any $\epsilon>0$ while reliably transmitting $o(\sqrt{n})$ bits to Bob over $n$ uses of an AWGN channel if $\sigma_w^2$ is unknown and $\mathcal{O}(\sqrt{n})$ bits in $n$ channel uses if she can lower-bound $\sigma_w^2\geq\hat{\sigma}_w^2$. \end{customtheorem} \begin{IEEEproof} \textbf{Construction:} Alice encodes the input in blocks of length $M$ bits into codewords of length $n$ at the rate $R=M/n$ bits/symbol with the symbols drawn from alphabet $\{-a,a\}$, where $a$ satisfies the peak power constraint $a^2<b$ and is defined later.
+\begin{IEEEproof}[Proof (Theorem \ref{th:achievability_peak_power})] \textbf{Construction:} Alice encodes the input in blocks of length $M$ bits into codewords of length $n$ at the rate $R=M/n$ bits/symbol with the symbols drawn from alphabet $\{-a,a\}$, where $a$ satisfies the peak power constraint $a^2<b$ and is defined later.
 We independently generate $2^{nR}$ codewords $\{\mathbf{c}(W_k),k=1,2,\ldots,2^{nR}\}$ for messages $\{W_k\}$ from $\{-a,a\}^{n}$ according to $p_{\mathbf{X}}(\mathbf{x})=\prod_{i=1}^{n}p_X(x_i)$, where $p_X(-a)=p_X(a)=\frac{1}{2}$.
 As in the proof of Theorem \ref{th:achievability}, this single-use codebook is not revealed to Willie, though he knows how it is constructed, including the value of $a$.
-While here the entire codebook is secretly shared between Alice and Bob, in the remark following the proof we discuss how to reduce the amount of shared secret information.
+While the entire codebook is secretly shared between Alice and Bob, in the remark following the proof we discuss how to reduce the amount of shared secret information.